karim7262/datadog-agent/docs/dev/telemetry/agent_telemetry.md

 ![agent-diagram](./agent.svg)

-## DogStatsD server
+### DogStatsD Intake

-The DogStatsD (aka DSD) server task is to process incoming dogstatsd datagrams sent by dogstatsd clients through UDP and UDS.
+The DogStatsD (aka DSD) intake task is to process incoming dogstatsd datagrams sent by dogstatsd clients through UDP and UDS.
 They are then forwarded to the aggregator.

 We collect the following metrics: